Pittsburgh Heroin Attorneys

-If you were charged with heroin in Pennsylvania, get information on your legal rights and next steps in fighting your charges.
+If you were charged with heroin in Western PA, get information on your legal rights and the next steps in fighting your charges.

 Heroin use has become so mainstream across the United States over the past several years.
 Cheaper than beer, it is no longer an “urban” drug but affects people from all walks of life from the suburbs to rural areas.

 The number of people dying from overdoses and tainted heroin or “look-alike” heroin, such as fentanyl, is increasing dramatically and law enforcement agencies are cracking down.
 In 2020, 590 people died from opioid overdoses in Allegheny County alone, most of those were heroin-related deaths.